 Transition words and phrases serve as a means of linking sections and concepts, thereby establishing logical connections between paragraphs and sections of your papers.
 They instruct the reader how to piece your ideas together to form a convincingly coherent argument.
 Below, you’ll find an illustration with transition word examples you can use in specific contexts.

-Establishing Coherence
+Establishing coherence

 A well-organized paragraph is crucial for ensuring that your writing is clear.
 Every sentence should have a direct link to the single controlling idea, exhibiting a seamless flow of sentences, devoid of abrupt alternations or discontinuities.
 More importantly, it emphasizes the connections between previously presented information and newly introduced concepts, thereby illuminating the structure of ideas or arguments for the reader.